Nikon D4, 14-24mm, ISO 100, ƒ/10, 1/100, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

 Nikon D4, 28-300mm, ISO 800, ƒ/5.6, 1/100, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on PocketWizard TT5 triggered by the TT1 and AC3 to control their output.

-The room has three flashes, all syncing with the camera.
+The room has three flashes, all of which sync with the camera.
 I have the Nikon SB-900 and Nikon SB-800 working on TTL and triggered by the PocketWizard system.
-The Neewer TT850 has a 2nd flash setting to work with TTL flashes.
+The Neewer TT850 has a 2nd flash setting for TTL flashes.
 The light in the room was so mixed with different color temperatures that I wanted to clean this up with the flash.

 Nikon D4, 28-300mm, ISO 10000, ƒ/7.1, 1/100, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger